FoundryApp/foundry-cli/README.md

 Prints environment variable(s) in your cloud development environment

 - `$ foundry sign-up`<br/>
-Create new Foundry account in your terminal
+Create a new Foundry account in your terminal

 - `$ foundry sign-in`<br/>
 Sign in to your Foundry account